allegheny-computer-science-201-f2020/lab03/README.md

 ## Tasks

-For this laboratory assignment, you will complete a set of small experiments to gain a deeper understanding into scoping.
+For this laboratory assignment, you will complete a set of small experiments to gain a deeper understanding into scoping and storage management.
 Please navigate to the "writing/report.md" document to find outline of specific experiments and the tasks you are invited to engage in.

+## Running and Testing

 ### Docker